freqtrade/freqtrade/docs/backtesting.md

 [backtesting](https://en.wikipedia.org/wiki/Backtesting).

 Backtesting will use the crypto-currencies (pairs) from your config file and load historical candle (OHCLV) data from `user_data/data/<exchange>` by default.
-If no data is available for the exchange / pair / timeframe (ticker interval) combination, backtesting will ask you to download them first using `freqtrade download-data`.
+If no data is available for the exchange / pair / timeframe combination, backtesting will ask you to download them first using `freqtrade download-data`.
 For details on downloading, please refer to the [Data Downloading](data-download.md) section in the documentation.

 The result of backtesting will confirm if your bot has better odds of making a profit than a loss.